 All the information in the world is no use unless you action it into daily practices in your life.

 Take this moment to think about one single action that you can implement in your daily life.
 Do this for a month, with 90% adherence and you’ll have cracked it.

 It’ll become a habit and you won’t even have to think about it any more.
 Stop thinking about what to do, and do it.

 Saving the most important limiting factor until last.
-Nutrition is the biggest single limiting factor to your success.
+Nutrition is likely to be the biggest single limiting factor to your success.

 Everybody has their own opinion on what makes good nutrition.

 And this is most frustrating for you, because as you research information you’ll find hundreds of ‘authorities’ who all have different takes on this topic.